ambabbit/cs540_Project/README.md

 The LUC before generialization has 87 distinct catagories for parcels which some users might find less useful when compared to the 8 after the generalization I am preforming

+## QGIS
+The results of the generalization once joined with the geom of the parcels based on the parid is show in the following image.
+This data is color coded as shown in the left of the image.
 ![Image of QGIS results](https://github.com/ambabbit/cs540_Project/blob/main/Images/Generic_Image.PNG?raw=true)